vlscrusaders/board-docs/docs/by-laws/definitions.md

     4. Which Appoints a non-voting Delegate

 5. Association shall refer to the Eastern Iowa Lutheran High School Association.
-6. Delegate and Delegates shall all refer to and mean Delegates from the Member (Member #.
-Delegates), Affiliate (Affiliate Delegates), and Associate (Associate Delegates) congregations.
+6. Delegate and Delegates shall all refer to and mean Delegates from the Member (Member Delegates), Affiliate (Affiliate Delegates), and Associate (Associate Delegates) congregations.
 7. Membership of the corporation shall refer to Member Congregations.
-8. Delegate Assembly and Assembly shall all refer to any meeting of the Delegates.
+8. [Delegate Assembly](delegate_assembly.md) and Assembly shall all refer to any meeting of the Delegates.
-9. Board of Directors and “Board” shall all refer to the governing body of the Association and the Association schools.
+9. [Board of Directors](board_of_directors.md) and “Board” shall all refer to the governing body of the Association and the Association schools.
-10. Director and “Directors” shall all refer to members of the Board of Directors.
+10. Director and “Directors” shall all refer to members of the [Board of Directors](board_of_directors.md).
-11. Officer and “Officers” shall refer to all the officers elected or appointed by the Board of Directors.
+11. Officer and “Officers” shall refer to all the [officers](officers.md) elected or appointed by the [Board of Directors](board_of_directors.md).